Feast of Orthodoxy: Liturgical texts

-The liturgical texts for the Canon, Synodicon etc., and the rubrics are found in either euchologion, Orthodox or Greek-Catholic.
+The liturgical texts for the Canon, Synodicon, etc., and the rubrics are found in either euchologion, Orthodox or Greek-Catholic.
 The theme of the day is the victory of the True Faith over heresy.
 "This is the victory that overcomes the world, our faith".
 Also, the icons of the saints bear witness that man, "created in the image and likeness of God", becomes holy and godlike through the purification of himself as God's living image.

 The First Sunday of Great Lent originally commemorated the Prophets such as Moses, Aaron, and Samuel.
 The Liturgy's Prokeimenon and alleluia verses as well as the Epistle and Gospel readings appointed for the day continue to reflect this older usage.

 Theological significance

 The name of this Sunday reflects the great significance which icons possess for the Orthodox Church.
 They are not optional devotional extras, but an integral part of Orthodox faith and devotion.
 The debate involved important issues: the character of Christ's human nature, the Christian attitude towards matter, and the true meaning of Christian redemption.
 Icons are held by the Orthodox to be a necessary consequence of Christian faith in the Incarnation of the Word, Jesus Christ.
 Icons are considered by Orthodox Christians to have a sacramental character, making present to the believer the person or event depicted on them.
-However, the Orthodox always make a clear doctrinal distinction between the veneration (proskynesis) paid to icons and the worship (latria) which is due to God alone.
+However, the Orthodox always make a clear doctrinal distinction between the veneration (proskynesis) paid to icons and the worship (latria, adoration) which is due to God alone.